 Prepare for the changing organizational functions

 Digital transformation fills organizations with challenges requiring new solutions: routine functions retire, organization models become lower, employee's roles and responsibilities change rapidly and at the same time typical employment relationships are replaced with atypical employment relationships.
 Also, today's know-how requirements can expire even within a day.
-Completely new job descriptions are created and organizations need to find skilled workers to new positions - primarily by utilizing own organization's career development paths.
+Completely new job descriptions are created and organizations need to find skilled workers to new positions - primarily by utilizing own organization's employee development plans.

 In order to guarantee the competency capability of the organization, HR should be able to provide up-to-date answers at least to the following questions: